 As a professional decorator, I’m often asked whether you should use water-based, or oil-based paint on the woodwork in your home.
 Once upon a time it was a simple choice, now it isn’t so easy.
 I use both, so I’ll take you through the pros and cons of each.

 That being said, oil-based paint is very durable and gives a lovely rich finish with little effort, which is why I sometimes use it.
-You should avoid gloss where you can, or go for a brand such as Crown Next generation which won’t yellow quite as fast.
+You should avoid oil-based gloss where you can, or go for a brand such as Crown Next generation which won’t yellow quite as fast.
 A great oil-based satinwood to look out for is Dulux Trade.

 There are some advantages of water-based though.
 You can apply multiple coats in a day, clean up is a lot easier, it is better for the environment and the main one, water-based paint will never turn yellow.